highwire/opensource-php-BetterDOMDocument/README.md

 // It's easy to query too!
 $node_list = $dom->query('//xpath/to/node', $optional_context_node);

-// If you know you're only going to find a single DOMNode, you can use a query_single
+// If you know you're only going to find a single DOMNode, you can use a querySingle
 $dom_node = $dom->querySingle('//xpath/to/node');

 // If you need to register a namespace, thats a snap